Suman0777/25-javaScript-projects/README.md

 1. **[Project 1: dropdown]**
    - _here i have i made a easy project where you can use dropdown feature_

-2. **[Project 2: color finneder]**
-   - _it is a colour finnder wesite where you can find the colur and use it there are 2 slide one for the hex and other for the level (range)._
 ## How to Use This Repository

 1. **Clone the Repo**